rajbirjohar/Nexus/README.md

 ### Frontend

 I'd say the biggest issue we encountered on the frontend would probably be the animations.
 The difference between a good app and a great app in my opinion is how it feels in the user's hands.
 It should feel natural, almost as if it were an extension of their own body.
-And acheiving that required a great sense of attention to detail and how different objects on the screen interact with each other and the user.
+And achieving that required a great sense of attention to detail and how different objects on the screen interact with each other and the user.
 This also includes how colors and shadows shift and ensuring that there is no resistance when using the app.

 > &mdash; <cite>Rajbir Johar</cite>